-The proposed bill aims to establish the "Outdoor West Virginians with Disabilities Act," which includes new provisions for enhancing accessibility to state public lands for individuals with disabilities.
-It introduces definitions for key terms such as "disability-accessible land," "off-road vehicle," and outlines the responsibilities of relevant directors within the West Virginia Department of Commerce and the Division of Natural Resources.
-The bill mandates updates to travel management and motor vehicle use plans, ensuring that public lands are designated as open, limited, or closed to off-road vehicles based on accessibility and recreational opportunities.
+The proposed bill aims to establish the "Outdoor West Virginians with Disabilities Act," which includes new provisions to enhance accessibility to state public lands for individuals with disabilities.
+It introduces definitions related to disability-accessible land, off-road vehicles, and the relevant state authorities responsible for managing these lands.
+The bill mandates updates to travel management and motor vehicle use plans, ensuring that the West Virginia Division of Natural Resources and the Division of Forestry prioritize accessibility and recreational opportunities for individuals with disabilities.

 Statutes affected: